saadali112/Network-traffic-visualization/README.md

-Absolutely!
-Here’s a **professional, polished README** for your **Network Traffic Visualization** project.
-I’ve formatted it in a clear, structured, GitHub-ready style:

----

 # Network Traffic Visualization

 **Network Traffic Visualization** is a Python-based tool designed to analyze network traffic captured in `.pcap` files and visualize IP communication geographically using KML (Keyhole Markup Language).
 The project helps users understand the origin and destination of network traffic, classify IP addresses, and map them using GeoIP data.